Abhishekpamulapati/Python-excel/README.md

-Here’s a professional and recruiter-ready README.md for your Excel grade writer project using openpyxl:

 📊 Excel Grade Writer with openpyxl
 This Python project generates a formatted Excel spreadsheet containing student grades across multiple subjects using the openpyxl library.
 It dynamically calculates average scores per subject and applies styling for readability.
 🚀 Features